AriFordsham/GHCWiki/records.md

 So we have decided to avoid the extensible record debate, but how can we have multiple record field selectors in scope and correctly resolve the type of the record?

-1. Overloading: polymorphic selection & update; see [Records/OverloadedRecordFields](records/overloaded-record-fields)
+1. Simple Overloaded Record Fields (SORF); see [Records/OverloadedRecordFields](records/overloaded-record-fields)
-1. Namespacing: simple name-spacing & type resolution; see [Records/NameSpacing](records/name-spacing)
+1. Frege-derived Records (FDR): simple name-spacing & plus type resolution; see [Records/NameSpacing](records/name-spacing)
+1. Type Directed Name Resolution (TDNR): like FDR, but without the name-spacing part; see Type Directed Name Resolution?.
 1. **Are there any other approaches?**